chadyred/docker-letsencrypt-nginx-proxy-companion/README.md

     jwilder/docker-gen \
     -notify-sighup nginx -watch -only-exposed -wait 5s:30s /etc/docker-gen/templates/nginx.tmpl /etc/nginx/conf.d/default.conf
 ```

+*-notify-sighup first argument is the CONTAINER NAME not the image NAME and may be different of 'nginx' by using a docker-compose file for example which generate a composed name.*

 * Then start this container (NGINX_DOCKER_GEN_CONTAINER variable must contain the docker-gen container name or id):
 ```bash